pacman82/odbc-api/Readme.md

 ## Usage

+To utilize this library you need to link against the `odbc` library of your systems odbc driver manager.
+It should be automatically detected by the build.
+On Windows systems it should always be preinstalled on Linux distributions and OS-X you should verify that a driver manager like [unix-odbc](http://www.unixodbc.org/) is installed.

 Check the [guide](https://docs.rs/odbc-api/latest/odbc_api/guide/index.html) for code examples and a tour of the features.

 ## Features

-- [x] Connect using either Data Source names (DSN) or connection strings
+* [x] Connect using either Data Source names (DSN) or connection strings
-- [x] Provide nice erros and log diagnostic output.
+* [x] Provide nice erros and log diagnostic output.
-- [x] Support for columnwise bulk inserts.
+* [x] Support for columnwise bulk inserts.
-- [x] Support for columnwise bulk queries.
+* [x] Support for columnwise bulk queries.
-- [ ] Support for rowise bulk inserts.
+* [ ] Support for rowise bulk inserts.
-- [ ] Support for rowise bulk queries.
+* [ ] Support for rowise bulk queries.
-- [x] Support for Output parameters of stored procedures.
+* [x] Support for Output parameters of stored procedures.
-- [x] Support prepared and 'one shot' queries.
+* [x] Support prepared and 'one shot' queries.
-- [x] Transactions
+* [x] Transactions
-- [x] Pass parameters to queries
+* [x] Pass parameters to queries
-- [ ] Support for async
+* [ ] Support for async
-- [x] Support for Multithreading
+* [x] Support for Multithreading

 ## Motivation